parappayo/asp-net-core-sandbox/README.md

 # asp-net-core-sandbox

 A minimal ASP.NET Core web API demo for experimenting.
 Various learning resources are collected here.
+Although some minimal interface functionality is provided in the form of a static HTML page, the focus here is on exercising the web API side, not the client side.

+Fair warning: as this is a sandbox project for learning and rapid prototyping, it is not well tested and may not follow best practices.

 # Advantages